gchq/sleeper/docs/09-dev-guide.md

 They can also be used to test the functionality of different components, and provide a way to create an instance quickly for testing purposes, which generates random test data for you to work with.

-The system tests load some random data.
-This allows us to see the number of records written per second using the standard ingest process.
-Once the data has been ingested, some compaction jobs will happen.
-Looking at the reports shows us the number of records per second that a compaction job processes.

 The easiest test to run if you are not sure about what stacks you need deployed is the deployAll system test.
 This test deploys most of the stacks.
 To run the deployAll system test, run the following command: